 Victor XH649 on Dragonfly duty on a frosty Winter day at RAF Leuchars, Note the line of RAF F4s in the distance.

-Each Victor squadron kept one crew on permanent standby (24/7 in modern parlance) at Marham for Operation Dragonfly.
+Each of the three Victor squadrons kept one crew on permanent standby (24/7 in modern parlance) at Marham for Operation Dragonfly.
 However, if a Soviet aircraft was detected late, when for example one suddenly appeared at low level coming around North Cape, or one was detected returning from a re-supply mission to Cuba, any airborne Victor tanker could be re-tasked in flight to provide refuelling facilities for our interceptors.
 Those operations were then known as Dragonfly Mobile.
 Strike Command Operations would call up any tanker that was already operating in a suitable position and order it to discontinue what it was doing and change frequency to one of the Air Defence frequencies to be briefed on the new requirement.

 The only time I actually saw a Tu-95 was when I was on board a USN aírcraft carrier somewhere in the Bay of Biscay and was asked, very politely, not to photograph it (see this page).